-Visit 1: Treatment 1 Lens Fitting
+Visit 1: Lens Fittin #1

 Step Procedure Details

-1.13 Lens selection Assign the study lens based on the randomization scheme.
-Select the fitting lens powers based on vertex-corrected subjective refraction for each eye, with consideration of the following guidelines: 1.
+1.15 Lens selection Assign the study lens based on the randomization scheme.
+Select the fitting lens powers based on the subject's refraction for each eye, with consideration of the following guidelines: 1.
 Label cylinder axis should be determined by rounding the refraction cylinder axis to the nearest 10 degrees.
-Axis ending in the digit '5' should be rounded towards 180 for eyes with with-the-rule astigmatism, or towards 90 for eyes with against-the-rule astigmatism (e.g. 175
+Axis ending in the digit '5' should be rounded towards 180 for eyes with with-the-rule astigmatism, or towards 90 for eyes with against-the-rule astigmatism (e.g., 175 should be rounded to 180, 105 should be rounded to 100).2.
+Cylinder power should be chosen based on the following table:

-Visit 1: Treatment 1 Lens Fitting

-Step Procedure Details

-should be rounded to 180, 105 should be rounded to 100).
-2. Cylinder power should be chosen based on the following table: